agme2019/Movie-Review-Sentiment-Analysis-Using-Transformers/Backtranslated/README.md

    - Translates it back to the source language
    - Adds the back-translated version to the augmented dataset
 4. The tool saves the combined dataset (original + augmented) to the specified output directory.
+Note : The code displays random examples of back-translated reviews paired with unrelated original reviews, making it impossible to see the true effect of back-translation.
+Add an ```original_index column``` to track which original review each translation came from, then use this index to retrieve the correct original review when displaying examples for comparison.

 ## Example